How to deal with driving test nerves and keep calm

-Nerves are something that we all suffer with from time to time, but unfortunately they affect some people much more than others.
-Below you’ll find some really helpful advice on how to make sure that your driving test nerves don’t destroy your chances of achieving a first time pass!
+Nerves are something that we all suffer with from time to time, but unfortunately, they affect some people much more than others.
+Below you’ll find some really helpful advice and tips on how to make sure that your driving test nerves don’t destroy your chances of achieving a first-time pass!

 How to combat driving test nerves